 I want to note that I have NOT added a meat substitute to this dish.
-I find the flavors more elaborate without it.
-However, it is easy enough to add a meat alternative and will bolster up the protein content even further.
-It is also NOT necessary!
+I find the flavors more robust without it.
+However, it is easy enough to add a meat alternative and will bulk up the dish.

-Adding a soy-based protein to this vegetarian gluten free chili can also create a more “meaty” texture, for those of your still a little attached to the traditional dish!
+Adding a soy-based protein to this vegetarian gluten free chili can also create a more “meaty” texture, for those of your still a little attached to traditional chili.

 How Long can Vegan gluten free chili Last in the Fridge?

-Typically this concoction is god to go for about 4 days refrigerated.
+Typically this vegan chili is to go for about 4 days refrigerated.
 In that time, I enjoy a little of my own experimentation with the leftovers!
-Plant-based chili quickly evolves into

 - Chili omelette